underworldcode/UWGeodynamics/docs/source/User Guide.rst

 .. warning::

-   Although many plotting module are available, we strongly encourage people to use *glucifer*.
+   Although many plotting modules are available, we strongly encourage people to use *glucifer*.
 It integrates very well inside the Jupyter_ notebook, is parallel safe, and can take Underworld function as arguments.